Learn about sensitive information types

 - Chinese (traditional)

 This support is available for sensitive information types.
-See, Information protection support for double byte character sets release notes for more information.
+For more information, see Information protection support for double byte character sets release notes.

 To detect patterns containing Chinese/Japanese characters and single byte characters or to detect patterns containing Chinese/Japanese and English, define two variants of the keyword or regex.